 To help you out, we’ve put together a cheat sheet on how to budget your loan for the rest of the year, so you can make it until the next instalment with some extra coins to spare!

-So, grab a pen and paper (or the notes app in your phone) and let’s get budgeting together…
+So, grab a pen and paper (or the notes app on your phone) and let’s get budgeting together…

-It’s a great idea to start by figuring out what you’re expected loan amount is, then begin your budgeting from there.
-It’s best to work this out monthly, as this usually coincides with any paydays from your part time job.
+It’s a great idea to start by figuring out what your expected loan amount is, then begin your budgeting from there.
+It’s best to work this out monthly, as this usually coincides with any paydays from your part-time job.

 Total up all of your expected sources of income.
 For example: